berensp/berensp.github.io/_posts/2024-10-07-artes-liberales.md

 date: 2024-10-07
 author:	Paul Berens
 ---
-When I'd tell people I was majoring in Philosophy it wasn't uncommon for me to get a reflexive "oh, what are you going to do with that?"
-Of course, I never had the scarcest intention to pursue graduate studies in Philosophy; it was merely an interest, and I was seeking to become a well-rounded critical thinker.
+When I'd tell people I was majoring in Philosophy it wasn't uncommon for me to get a reflexive "oh, what are you going to do with that?" **Probably philosophy consulting?** Truth is didn't really have plans post graduation—although I quickly figured out I didn't want to pursue graduate studies in Philosophy with all those weirdos—I was merely captivated with the prospect of reading the great tomes of western civilization with these nerdy philosophy type professors in tweed jackets.

 Since the mid-20th century with the GI Bill, the university has been democratized, and the degree has represented an earnings premium for most students and their families; and *a fortiori* today with the high demand for STEM and various liberal arts majors being shuttered.